BPM considered harmful: Why Business Process Modelling should not be at the beginning of a requirements definition

 “BPM practice is used incorrectly, or at the wrong time.
 Too many aspects are worked out in the wrong sequence and with the wrong focus”, according to Stefan Berner.

-Business Process Modeling (BPM) plays a major role in the early stages of software development.
-In the opinion of Business Analyst & Modelling Expert Stefan Berner “a too big role”.
+Business Process Modelling (BPM) plays a major role in the early stages of software development.
+In the opinion of Business Consultant and Modelling Expert Stefan Berner “a too big role”.
 In this article, published with kind permission of the author, Stefan Berner points out the disadvantages of using BPM too early.
-He also explains how a better understanding of the world to be modelled can be achieved prior to process modeling.
+He also explains how a better understanding of the world to be modelled can be achieved prior to process modelling.
 The original text has been published in Lecture Notes in Informatics: Modellierung 2016.

 BPM has certain disadvantages.
 The way it is typically used does not result in the best software quality.
 The observations listed below, and the hypotheses derived from them, have been confirmed by the author’s many years of practical project experience.
 It is not within my power to verify them independently.
 This article is intended to motivate people involved in research to test these statements and hypotheses in neutral studies.